The Lovecraft Investigations: Production details

 The series was written by Julian Simpson and is connected to his Pleasant Green Universe audio drama setting.
 In particular, a version of The Department, a shadowy government agency monitoring supernatural threats, appears in both the Mythos trilogy of audio dramas and The Lovecraft Investigations; a bonus episode for the final episode of the series also directly mentions Marie Lairre, a character from Mythos.
-Karen Rose produced all three series with sound design by David Thomas and music by Tim Elsenburg.
+Karen Rose produced all three of the initial series, with sound design by David Thomas and music by Tim Elsenburg.
 The "Mystery Machine" characters continue in BBC Radio 4's 2022 Limelight series Who Is Aldrich Kemp?, which continues the Pleasant Green storylines without a Lovecraft connection.

-In developing the series, Simpson sought to modernize Lovecraft's stories while also tying in different folklore and actual unsolved mysteries.
+In developing the dramas, Simpson sought to modernize Lovecraft's stories while also tying in different folklore and actual unsolved mysteries.